UACalc/UACalc_CLI/README.md

         tar --keep-newer-files xvf UACalc.tar

-Method 2: Automatic setup script for Ubuntu
+Method 2: automatic setup script for Ubuntu
 -------------------------------------------
 The setup.sh script in this repository will automatically set up everything on Ubuntu Linux.
 If you are not using Ubuntu, you can read the comments in the setup.sh file, and do the analogous